PayeeProof

 Simple requests example

-Reads PAYEEPROOF_API_KEY from env, sends one request, prints a compact summary, and exits with error details if the call fails.
+Reads PAYEEPROOF_API_KEY from env, sends one request, prints a compact risk-control summary, and exits with error details if the call fails.

 3. Sample responses